JetBrains/kotlin-web-site/docs/topics/js/js-react.md

 ![Browser alert window](alert-window.png){width=700}

-> Defining an `onClickFunction` directly as lambda is concise and very useful for prototyping.
+> Defining an `onClick` function directly as lambda is concise and very useful for prototyping.
 However, the way equality
 > [currently works](https://youtrack.jetbrains.com/issue/KT-15101) in Kotlin/JS is not the most performance-optimized way
 > of passing click handlers.
 If you want to optimize rendering performance, consider storing your functions in a variable
 > and passing them.